mordachai/com-hud/README.md

 ## Known Issues

-- If you close the HUD you will need to select another char and then select your to update
+- If you close the HUD you will need to select another char and then select yours to update
-- The selection is not bidirectional.
-Use the normal character sheet to register anything, the HUD is intended only for rolls.
+- The inputs are not bidirectional.
+Use the normal character sheet to register anything, the only purpose of the HUD is to make rolls easier and fast.

 ## Compatibility